 Shopping for School Supplies

 You can spend endless hours running around town and scouring websites looking for the best deals, but if your time is more precious than saving some euros, most schools have a deal with a stationery store/book shop nearby.
-For example, Lamartine (16th & 17th arrondissement), Plein Ciel (15th arrondissement), and Ars Una (17th arrondissement) serve many schools in their area.
+For example, Lamartine (16th & 17th arrondissement), and Ars Una (17th arrondissement) serve many schools in their areas.
 Just drop off your supplies list and they’ll pack up everything for you to pick up when ready.

-The BHV department store on Rue de Rivoli carries a wide range of school and office supplies and is the place to go for specialized art supplies.
+The BHV department store on Rue de Rivoli is one of our favorite one-stop-shops which carries a wide range of school, office and art supplies.

 Office Depot also allows you to drop off your list (or upload it via their website and order online) and they’ll take care of everything for you!

-Monoprix, Carrefour, and many of the major supermarket chains have discounts before la rentrée, so while you’re picking up groceries, stock up on items like pencils, erasers, and glue sticks, which run out quickly.
+Monoprix, Carrefour, and many of the major supermarkets have discounts before la rentrée, so while you’re picking up groceries, stock up on items like cahiers, pencils, erasers and glue sticks, which run out quickly.

 Labels for Everything